• Skip to primary navigation

 If you would like to infuse these coconut balls with the aroma of cloves, store the candies and cloves in the same container.

 • Love fudge?
-Try our Chocolate Fudge Balls (Brigadeiros)
+Try our Brigadeiros recipe.

 Nutrition